merlinz01/redpepper/docs/security-features.md

 ## Group-based agent access control

 Agents can only access data and states for the groups to which they belong.
-Groups are defined by the manager in `groups.yml`.
+Groups are defined on the manager in `groups.yml`.

 ## Requested filename checking